derekgreene/twitter-jsonl-tools/README.md

 * [prettytable >= 0.7.2](https://code.google.com/p/prettytable/)

+For faster JSON decoding, the scripts optionally support the use of the [UltraJSON package](https://pypi.python.org/pypi/ujson).

 ### Basic Usage: Tweets

 The tools used to process tweets expect one or more JSONL files as inputs, where each line contains a JSON-formatted tweet as retrieved from the Twitter API.